Azure-Samples/azure-openai-rag-workshop/docs/sections/java-quarkus/06-chat-api.md

 }
 ```

 #### Retrieving the documents

 It's time to start implementing the RAG pattern!
-The first step is to retrieve the documents from the vector database.
-In the `ChatService` class, there's a method named `run` that is currently empty with a `// TODO: implement Retrieval Augmented Generation (RAG) here`.
-This is where we'll implement the RAG pattern.

-Before retrieving the documents, we need to convert the question into a vector:
+Now that we have a vectorized version of the question asked by the user, time to retrieve the documents from the vector database.
+In the `ChatResource` class, we use the `QdrantEmbeddingStore` to connect to the Qdrant server and then, retrieve the relevant documents thanks to the `findRelevant` method.
+This method finds the most relevant (closest in space) embeddings to the provided reference embedding and returns only 3 text segments:

 ```java
 @Path("/chat")